davidsondefaria/desafio-hubla/processDescription.md

 For the get endpoint, I have created a custom pagination by choice, instead using from a NestJS or an external package and I made use of some decorators to create a good API doc information.

+After finishing the get one transaction by id endpoint, all main backend features from transaction resource are done.
+I just need to create unit tests for the methods, but I will back on this task later.

+## Log 3: Authentication